CHRISHA1122/milestone-project-2/README.md

 ## Features

 The Snake game website is designed to strictly adhere to accessibility guidelines across all pages, with easy navigation between homepage and game.
 Device responsiveness approach taken throughout project.
+The game can be played onboth desktop and mobile due to arrow and touchscreen controls.

 ### Homepage

 * The main background image is a screenshot of the game.
 * The font arcadepix was used to give it a game look.
 * A button was used to link to the game page.
+* Add username option for players, username saved and displayed onthe gameover pop up.

 ![Home Image](assets/readme.images/home-page.png)